xieyuser/GS-LIVM/README.md

 ```

 ## License
-The source code of this package is released under GPLv2 license.
-We only allow it free for academic usage.
+The source code of this package is released under GPLv3 license.
 For any technical issues, please feel free to contact yxie827@connect.hkust-gz.edu.cn.